mlh123/BlogPostings/_recipes/recipe1.md

 Cooking time: 2 minutes

-## Ingredients:
+## Ingredients

-1. 1 or 1/2 Mangos (pitted, peeled and diced)
+1 or 1/2 Mangos (pitted, peeled and diced)

-2. 1 Banana
+1 Banana

-3. A handful of baby spinach
+A handful of baby spinach

-4. 2 tablespoons of ground flax seeds
+2 tablespoons of ground flax seeds

-5. 2 tablespoons of honey
+2 tablespoons of honey

-6. 1 cup of cold water or ice cubes
+1 cup of cold water or ice cubes

 ## Method: